vmsmith/CookBook/sauce_mother.md

 3. Sauté until wilted, about 5 minutes
 4. Stir the tomato puree into the vegetables and cook for about 5 minutes
 5. Add the tomato/vegetable mixture to the stock/roux mixture
 6. Add the bouquet garni and continue to simmer, skimming as needed
-7. Season with salt and pepper.
+7. Season with salt and pepper
-8. Simmer the sauce for about 45 minutes.
-[Note: Ccover the pot to prevent evaporation]
+8. Simmer the sauce for about 45 minutes [Note: Cover the pot to prevent evaporation]
 9. Strain the sauce through a China cap or tightly meshed strainer